DeesMood/Portswigger-Academy---Web-Security/README.md

 **5. Use a good device**

 One of the BIGGEST trouble I encounter during the exam is my potato device freezing on me intermittently during the entire exam.
-I was unable to use my LINUX VM (because I use Windows) during the exam due to my potato device.
+I was unable to use my LINUX VM during the exam due to my potato device.

 **6. Understanding the technical process**